ganiatgithub/GNA5031_applied12/README.md

     fi
 done
 ```
-This command works exactly the same as the blastp command before.
+This command works exactly the same as the blastx command before.
 Use less to view the results for each plasmid.
 Again, we are using the annotate.py to contextualize the results: